AverageHelper/portfolio/src/pages/index.md

 And lots more on [my git forge](https://git.average.name/AverageHelper?tab=repositories).
 See also my [status page](https://status.average.name) for my self-hosting endeavors.

 <!-- TODO: Add a thing about Rainverse Wiki.
 That's not something I did *myself*, but a project I'm on that I'm proud of.
 Probs don't mention that I own the domain, since I don't want that to be forever.
 Maybe reorganize this part?
 Use a /now page for projects?
 Idk -->

----

-## Stuff I get paid for

-Not much yet, but I do try to freelance.
-[Hire me](/work), if you'd like!